TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/algol68/index.md

 In this example, everything between the dollar signs is considered a format string.
 In this case, we have two characters: *g* and *l*.

-Since we're formatting strings, one of those tokens will be replaced by our "Hello, World!" string.
+Since we're formatting strings, one of those tokens will be replaced by our `"Hello, World!"` string.
 In this case, it's *g*.
-As for *l*, that's actually the newline token ,  something we haven't paid a lot of attention to in this series.
-When put together, "Hello, World!" will print to the console.
+As for *l*, that's actually the newline token, something we haven't paid a lot of attention to in this series.
+When put together, `"Hello, World!"` will print to the console.

 Another interesting bit about this program is the fact that we have double parentheses